TIMMINS SYMPHONY ORCHESTRA

 Accessibility, Adaptability & Flexibility, Balance, Challenge, Inclusivity, Enjoyment, Fun & Celebration, Progressive Approach, Self Sustaining, Working Together

-About TIMMINS SYMPHONY ORCHESTRA
+About the TIMMINS SYMPHONY ORCHESTRA